earthstar-project/earthstar/README.md

 ## An offline-first, distributed, syncable, embedded document database for use in p2p software -- in browsers and outside of browsers

-*Alpha - do not use for important data yet*

 ## Community / how to contribute

 See [CONTRIBUTING.md](CONTRIBUTING.md) and [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md)